Detailed course offerings (Time Schedule) are available for

 B MATH 144 Calculus for the Life and Social Sciences (5) NW, QSR

 Introduction to differential and integral calculus using real world applications drawn from life and social sciences, and business.
 Conceptual and algebraic definitions of continuity, limits, with an emphasis on polynomial, exponential, and logarithmic functions.
 Statement and applications of the fundamental theorem of calculus.
-Prerequisite: minimum grade of 2.5 in either B MATH 123 or B CUSP 123, a score of 154-163 on the MPT-AS assessment test, a score of 51-100 on the CMP-TR assessment test, or a minimum score of 2 on either the AB or BC calculus test.
+Prerequisite: either a minimum grade of 2.0 in B MATH 123, or a score of 154-163 on the MPT-AS assessment test.
+Offered: AWSpS.

 View course details in MyPlan: B MATH 144